nkanyang/data-process-cli/README.md

     - [Days to Ship](#Days-to-Ship)
   - [FAQ](#FAQ)

+## Introduction

+The ali app takes a csv file as data source, and generates 1 json file per task spicified by a command.

+The tasks are:

+1.Get Total Revenue, Cost and Profit for each region and item type.
+2.Get Number of each Priority Orders for each Month.
+3.Get Average Time to ship(in days), and Number of Orders For Each Month(grouped by year), and by each Country(grouped by region),with totals for each levl.

+The sample of source file and output file can be found in data-sample.

 ## How to install
 step 1: Clone the git repository to your local directory